 We generally don’t keep traditional “snacky” things in the house like chips and cookies…but that doesn’t mean I keep enough healthy snacky items on hand either.

 When I heard Nuts.com was looking to hear my go-to healthy snacks I keep on hand, I had to share!
-As a stay at home mom whom also homeschools, I recognize the need for convenient snacks to keep my kiddos tummies happy, but also keep their brains smart!
+As a stay at home mom whom also homeschools, I recognize the need for convenient snacks, as getting your child to eat healthy is really important, not only to keep them happy, but also keep their brains smart!
 Of course, this goes for my husband and I, too.
 If I keep fruit, nuts, and veggies on hand for snacking, we’re more likely to eat them, enjoy them, and develop our taste buds for that naturally snacky goodness.

 Yes, I said carrot sticks!
 We love carrot sticks because they are so portable and great for dipping into a little hummus or ranch sauce.
 Often times, we’ll pack a lunch on the weekends if we know we’re going to be out all day so we can skip the fast food, and I’ll throw in a plastic bag filled with carrot sticks and we take turns passing the bag around the car.